2612523060817 google-site-verification: google6056717aa6e79502.html 2612523060817

 Yom Ha'atzmaut Worksheets

-These Yom Ha'atzmaut worksheets will immerse learners with themes connected to the Land of Israel.
+These Yom Ha'atzmaut Worksheets will immerse learners with themes connected to the Land of Israel.
 Students will practice cracking the codes, completing word searches, a Mad Libs-themed activity, and more.

 Establishing a pen pal program provides children with a wonderful opportunity to learn about Israel personally and meaningfully.
 Whether through exchanging letters, emails, or video chats, connecting with Israeli children allows children in the diaspora to gain unique insights into growing up in the Jewish homeland.